 The Parts of Plants That Produce Essential Oil

-Some botanicals store their precious essential oil within their leaves or flowers while others may store the beneficial oil within their rinds, seeds or other plant parts.
+Some botanicals store their precious volatile aromatic compounds within their leaves or flowers while others may store them within their rinds, seeds or other plant parts.

-Not all plants produce enough essential oil to justify the commercial cost of extracting them oil.
+Not all plants produce useful or enough essential oil to justify the commercial cost of extracting the oil.
 Additionally, the essential oils produced by some plants have no known therapeutic value or can even be hazardous.
 As more is discovered about the safety and therapeutic benefits of particular essential oils and as consumer/B2B demand grows for particular essential oils, availability can change.